Mequon, Wisconsin: Geography

-Mequon is located at (43.224243, −87.960094), about 15 mi north of Milwaukee and is part of the Milwaukee metropolitan area.
-According to the United States Census Bureau, the city has a total area of 48.77 sqmi, of which, 46.28 sqmi is land and 2.49 sqmi is water.
+Mequon is located at (43.224243, −87.960094), approximately 15 mi north of Milwaukee and is part of the Milwaukee metropolitan area.
+According to the United States Census Bureau, the city has a total area of 48.77 sqmi, of which 46.28 sqmi is land and 2.49 sqmi is water.
 As of 2005, Mequon was the third-largest city in terms of land area in the state of Wisconsin.
 Though much of the population lives in residential areas, approximately half of the land within the city's boundaries is undeveloped or farmed.

 The Village of Thiensville is an enclave in central Mequon.
 The city is also bordered by the Town of Cedarburg, City of Cedarburg, and Town of Grafton to the north; Lake Michigan to the east; the Village of Bayside, Village of River Hills, Village of Brown Deer, and City of Milwaukee to the south; and the Village of Germantown to the west.